One Day in Ostuni Itinerary (for First-Time Visitors!)

 Before losing yourself in the winding streets of Ostuni, take time to walk around the Ostuni city walls and discover the former defensive wall that was intended to keep the city safe.

 Keep a lookout for the two remaining gates to the city, Porta Nova and Porta San Demetrio.
+There had previously been four gates, but two were lost to history.

 From the walls, you can see across the beautiful olive groves that surround the city and produce its famous olive oil.

-Spend The Rest Of The Morning Lost In The Old Town
+Spend the Rest of the Morning Lost in the Old Town

 After exploring the edges of the white city, venture into the interior of its gorgeous historical center.